 During the period of official ‘lockdown’, it is not necessary to notify us.
 However, once the Government advise that the country is no longer in ‘lockdown’ you will need to call us to discuss your options.

-I am not driving my vehicle at the moment, can I freeze my policy?
+I am not driving my vehicle as regularly as a result of Coronavirus (COVID-19), what can I do?

 My vehicle’s MOT has expired/is expiring soon and I am unable to organise a new test, will my insurance be invalid?